Vaibhav-crux/invoice-telegram-bot/README.md

 # Invoice Telegram Bot

-The **Invoice Telegram Bot** is a Python-based application that allows users to upload PDF invoices via Telegram, categorize them by invoice type (Proforma, Sales, Overdue, Retainer), extract text using `pdfplumber`, process the text with the Gemini API to generate structured JSON, and store the data in a database.
-The bot is built with FastAPI for backend APIs, SQLAlchemy for database operations, and `python-telegram-bot` for Telegram integration.
+The **Invoice Telegram Bot** is a Python-based application that allows users to upload PDF invoices via Telegram, categorize them by invoice type (Proforma, Sales, Overdue, Retainer), extract text using `pdfplumber`, process the text with the Gemini API to generate structured JSON, and store the data in a SQLite database.
+The bot is built with FastAPI for backend APIs, SQLAlchemy for SQLite database operations, and `python-telegram-bot` for Telegram integration.
 A simple frontend is included for potential UI interactions.

 This project is designed to streamline invoice processing for small businesses or developers needing automated PDF parsing and data storage.